This page was machine translated and may contain errors.

 Helping children realize their dreams and hopes

-"G Smile Class" is held as a career education activity with the cooperation of Toyonaka City Board of Education and GAMBA OSAKA Alumni Association, visiting elementary and junior high schools in Toyonaka City.
+"G Smile Class" is held as a career education activity with the cooperation of Toyonaka City Board of Education and GAMBA OSAKA Osaka Alumni Association, visiting elementary and junior high schools in Toyonaka City.
 GAMBA OSAKA alumni tell the children about their experiences, and teach them the importance of having dreams and hopes and working tenaciously at things.

 And as the name suggests, we operate under the policy of leaving students with a smile at the end, even more so than when they started.
 We will continue to hold G Smile classes, mainly in our hometowns, and support the dreams and hopes of children.

-• Mr. Takahiro Kato's class
+• Mr. Hayato Okanabe's class

-• Kenta Hoshihara's class
+• Masafumi Maeda's class

 "Hometown Support Day" aims to promote sports